Sami Al-Jaber: International career

 On 27 May 1998, Al-Jaber made his 100th international appearance in a friendly against Norway.
 At 25 years, four months and 16 days old, this made him the youngest male footballer to reach 100 caps.

 After gaining a runners-up medal in the 2000 Asian Cup, he appeared in the 2002 World Cup but only played in one game, a 0–8 hammering by Germany.
 He was ruled out of the rest of the competition when his appendix burst and he had to be rushed to hospital.

 Managerial career

 Al-Jaber was named as assistant coach of Al-Hilal in 2009, one year after he retired from professional football.
 He worked under notable coaches like Eric Gerets, Gabriel Calderon and Thomas Doll.
-In 2012, he became assistant coach of Ligue 2 side AJ Auxerre.
+In 2012, he became assistant coach of Ligue 2 side Auxerre.

 On 27 May 2013, Al-Jaber was named the manager of Al-Hilal, replaced former coach Zlatko Dalić.
 He became the first Saudi coach to manage Al-Hilal after 14 years of Khalil Ibrahim Al-Zayani in 1999.
-After his first season in his new career, he was ranked 19th in Football Coach World ranking.
-Even though, Al-Hilal decided to replace him.
-On 19 July 2014, Al Arabi announced his assignment as the technical manager of their football team.
+After his first season in his new career, he was ranked 19th in Football Coach World ranking, even though Al-Hilal decided to replace him.
+On 19 July 2014, Al Arabi announced his appointment as technical manager.